pgmoneta/pgmoneta/doc/GETTING_STARTED.md

 host    replication     repl           ::1/128                 scram-sha-256
 ```

+The authentication type should be based on `postgresql.conf`'s `password_encryption` value.

 Optionally, create a physical replication slot that can be used for Write-Ahead Log streaming,
 like